puppetlabs/puppetlabs-patching_as_code/README.md

   - redis
   - nano
 ```
-Both options can be combined, in that case the list of available updates first gets reduced to the what is allowed by the allowlist, and then gets further reduced by any blocklisted updates.
+Allow lists and block lists can be combined, in that case the list of available updates first gets reduced to the what is allowed by the allowlist, and then gets further reduced by any blocklisted updates.

 ## Defining situations when patching needs to be skipped